 • Convert DVDs to all popular formats, including DVD to MP4, ideal for Facebook uploads

-• Supports both Windows and macOS, with multilingual interface
+• Available for both Windows and macOS, with an interface that supports multiple languages

 Supported formats